17 Pros And Cons Of Owning Storage Units

 There are many businesses that don’t have room to store items such as documents, files, old tax returns, etc. Off site storage units can help them resolve this problem.

-Also, many of these businesses may use storage units for equipment that may not be needed all year long.
+Also, many of these businesses may use a storage building for equipment that may not be needed all year long.

 I used to own a lawn care service and found it was convenient to be able to store some of my equipment when business slowed down especially in the winter.